 1. Dropper Rig

-This is perhaps the most commonly used surf fishing rig you’ll find and it works very well with almost any type of bait.
+This is perhaps the most commonly used surf fishing rig you’ll find and it works very well with almost any type of fishing bait.
 The dropper is very simple, but it involves the use of a three-way swivel in order to properly operate in the surf.

 The main purpose of this rig is to keep your bait slightly off the bottom and allow any passing fish to easily see or sense it.